MikevPeeren/docker/Docs/Kubernetes.md

 - Service: Network endpoint to connect to a Pod
 - Namespace: Filtered group of object in cluster

+# Imperative versus Declarative

+Imperative: Focus on HOW a program operates
+Declarative: Focus on WHAT a program should accomplish

+Example: I would like a cup of coffee
+Imperative: I boil water, scoop out 42 grams of medium fine grounds, poor over 700 grams of water, etc.
+Declarative: Barista, I would like a cup of coffee

+## Kubernetes Imperative:

+- Examples: kubectl run, kubectl create deployment, kubectl update
+  - We start with a state we know (no deployment exists)
+  - We ask kubectl run to create a deployment
+- Different commands are require to change that deployment
+- Different commands are required per object
+- Imperative is easier when you know the state
+- Imperative is easier to get started
+- Imperative is easier for humans at the CLI
+- Imperative is NOT easy to automate

+## Kubernetes Declarative:

+- Examples: kubectl apply -f my-resource.yaml
+  - We don't know the current state
+  - We only know what we want the end result to be (yaml contents)
+- Same command each time (tiny exception for delete)
+- Resources can be all in a file, or many files (apply a whole dir)
+- Requires understanding the YAML keys and values
+- More work than kubectl run for just starting a pob
+- The easiest way to automate
+- The eventual path to GitOps happiness

 # Commands

 ## Determine if Kube control is running